imamhs/mtrajectory/README.md

 # mosrin trajectory

-Designing and planning path becomes easier with Mosrin trajectory.
+Designing, planning and simulating path becomes easier with Mosrin trajectory.

 For usages and applications restrictions please refer to LICENSE.txt